sagol-python-for-neuroscientists/course_site_2021/README.md

 ## Hackathon (22-29.7)

 The course's final project will be completed during a "hackathon" in which groups of students will have a week to work on a given, research-oriented, project. **The chosen date is the 22-29.7**.
-Please go over to the `hackathon` folder and read the [project descriptions](hackathon/hackathon_description.md).
-You should rank your favorite projects ASAP.
+Your group is listed in the `hackathon` folder, please check it out and join the Slack workspace [here](https://join.slack.com/t/sagolhackathon2020/shared_invite/zt-f97gk2b5-gE3UFQbaQOE4ig75Z7qtew).
+We'll set up a meeting with each team shortly.